HouJP/my-mllib/README.md

 You can find these ML algorithms up to now:

-*	Decision Tree
+*	Classification And Regression Trees
-*	Gradient Boosted Decision Tree
+*	Gradient Boosting Decision Trees
 *	Random Forest

 ****